Jopinson/COVID19_Property_Pandemic/README.md

 2. Did the amount of cases in the area affect the prices?
 3. Were there any unusual trends in the data leading up to 2020?

-To limit the scope of the project, we considered data from California and Florida states representing East and West Coast of United States.

 <br>
 To limit the scope of the project, we considered data from California and Florida states representing East and West Coast of United States.
 <br><br>